vktr274/cnn-affect-recognition/README.md

 ## Training and Testing Environment

 We used Kaggle notebooks for model training and testing on a GPU - a Tesla P100.
 Training complex models like ResNets on a CPU would take a very long time so we didn't prepare a Docker image for CPU training and testing.
+Jupyter Notebooks for training and testing were written in Python 3.7.
+We note that Kaggle already has required packages installed and configured for GPU usage.

 ## Training